PeterSels/milp-logic/README.txt

 For Xpress
 set XPRESS_HOME to C:\XPRESSMP

+Supported version of XPRESS, is for now, Xpress from Fico v7.2.1

-On *nix systems, you can add the following lines to your  ~/.bash file or  ~/.profile file.
+On *nix systems, you can add the following lines to your  ~/.bashrc file or  ~/.profile file.

 As an example, the relevant section in my ~/.profile file is: